 Believe me, tying meat does look much more complicated than it is really.

-Once you have figured out how to tie meat properly (like a lovely looking roast beef or a stuffed meat roulade) and you get the hang of how that loop works.
+Once you have figured out how to tie meat with butcher’s twine properly (like a lovely looking roast beef or a stuffed meat roulade) and you get the hang of how that loop works.

 That important butcher’s knot.